Learning alone is fine, but it gets much better when we do it together.

 We’re already able to create online learning communities, using an LMS for example.
 But with VR technology, we’ll be able to create shared virtual environments, where learners can interact with one another using personalised avatars.

-This will be a fantastic way to bring people together, particularly for big, global companies who have staff dotted around all around the globe.
+This will be a fantastic way to bring people together, particularly for big, global companies who have staff dotted around the globe.
 Being able to virtually ‘meet’ colleagues they wouldn’t otherwise have contact with will offer them an unprecedented ability to share ideas and discover completely new ways to approach their training!

 It’s no surprise that we’ve always got our eye on games and gamification!
 These continue to become more and more important in the world of learning, and we don’t see this slowing down any time soon.
+(Check out our cracking report on the subject!)

-And as the use of games becomes more widespread, it’s likely that it will overlap more and more with social learning.
+As the use of games becomes more widespread, it’s likely that it will overlap more and more with social learning.

 So we can look forward to more collaborative games, where it’s impossible to win without a concentrated team effort.
 Learners will have to share the information available to them in order to progress, encouraging a culture of knowledge sharing in your organisation.